Every Commission Tier Compared (2026)

 Strengths

-- Premium customer base
+- Premium customer base with highest average order value

 Weaknesses

-- Highest commission rates
+- Highest commission rates (30–35% standard)

-- Competitive to get listed
+- Competitive to get visibility without paid promotions

 Uber Eats